mahmud0x/mahmud0x/README.md

 # **MD MAHMUDUZZAMAN KAMOL**
-## 👨‍💻 Cybersecurity Engineer | Penetration Tester | Aspiring Ph.D.
-Researcher
+## 👨‍💻 Ph.D.
+Student | Cybersecurity Engineer | Penetration Tester

 ## About Me
 Hi, I'm MD MAHMUDUZZAMAN KAMOL, a cybersecurity engineer passionate about safeguarding digital systems and innovating in the field of cybersecurity.
 With extensive experience in penetration testing, incident response, and vulnerability management, I continuously strive to learn and contribute to cutting-edge security solutions.
-My aspiration is to pursue a Ph.D. in cybersecurity, focusing on impactful research to advance both theoretical knowledge and practical applications.
+I am now pursuing a Ph.D. in Computer Science at the University of Texas at El Paso (UTEP) under the supervision of Dr Mohammad Saidur Rahman.
 ## Experience

 ### Cyber Security Engineer
-**Dutch Bangla Bank PLC** (August 2024 – Present)
+**Dutch Bangla Bank PLC** (August 2024 – July 2025)
 - Conducting penetration testing for APIs, web, and mobile applications.
 - Maintaining and optimizing enterprise security solutions like SIEM, XDR, and NBA.
 - Providing mentorship and support to teams for strengthening organizational security.